overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/05-toggle/README.md

 </g>
 ```

-Both `g` elements that represent button variants now have `on-param-value` attribute.
+Both `g` elements that represent button variants now have an `on-param-value` attribute.
 It differs only in condition.
 On state has `=1` condition, off state has `=0`.

 The group that contains both variants now has `on-click="toggle-param:11-22-33-44-55-66>20>105:0:1:g"`.
-It says that when this element (in any state) is clicked, the parameter **105** of the device **20** has to be changed to **0** if it is not already zero, otherwise to **1**. `:g` at the end means that all data in the visualization should be updated after that, because we want to see not only the change of the toggle, but also changes in other parts.
+It says that when this element (in any state) is clicked, the parameter **105** of the device **20** has to be changed to **0** if it is not already zero, otherwise to **1**. `:g` at the end means that all data in the visualization should be updated after that because we want to see not only the change of the toggle but also changes in other parts.

-Also we added the `style="cursor:pointer;"` to change the mouse cursor on hover.
+Also, we added the `style="cursor:pointer;"` to change the mouse cursor on hover.

 Result: